ahmadmsaadeh/GT/README.md

 - **Weather and Climate Data:** Integration with weather APIs to provide accurate local climate data.
 - **Soil and Pest Management Resources:** Connection with authoritative sources for soil analysis data, pest identification, and organic pest control methods.

-## Project Planning and Version Control

-- **Version Control:** Managed using Git with a `main` branch and multiple development branches.
-- **Workflow:** Utilize pull requests for merging changes into the `main` branch to facilitate discussion and review.

 ## Technologies Used